faceleg/node-assetify/README.md

     app.use(connect.static(bin)); // bin == opts.bin

-Client-side:
+Client-side **jade** template code:

     !=js()

-You could also pass a profile to the client-side function:
+You could also pass a _profile name_ to the client-side function:

     !=js('mystical')